-Use a certificate signed by a trusted authority
+Use a trusted certificate

-The security certificate presented by this website was not issued by a trusted certificate authority."
+The security certificate presented by this website was not issued by a trusted certificate authority

-- signed by a commercial certificate authority (CA) that is recognized by all popular web browsers.
+certificates signed by a commercial certificate authority (CA) that is recognized by all popular web browsers.
 A complete list is in Windows under Control Panel > Internet Options > Content > Certificates > Trusted Root Certification Authorities.

-- created by an organization that operates its own certificate authority that is recognized by their users' web browsers by way of a root certificate that is installed into all users' web browsers.
+certificates created by an organization that operates its own certificate authority that is recognized by their users' web browsers by way of a root certificate that is installed into all users' web browsers.